Hyeu249/notepad/README.md

 A small [project clone](https://bom.so/GyjaSP) of the real Facebook, using React.
 Although the code was not written in an efficient way, it used most of the features that React has to offer

 account: huynhbaotrung@gmail.com, pass: Trung12345!    `-----> use it to log in.
-In case you don't know how to create an account, because a lot of people have given up at this part`
+In case you don't know how to create an account`

-`a lot of people are two or three people.
-Maybe you curious`

 **99% self-written, not copied.**